 Modern: Choose purple as your accent color for modern, elegant weddings.
 Black, white, and gray tones will put purple front and center on a modern wedding color palette.

 Vineyard: Purple can help you create a wedding that Dionysis—god of wine and parties—would totally crash.
 Ideal for a winery venue, the deep purple of wine grapes work well with decorative grapevine leaves and wine bottle candle holders.

 Moulin Rouge: Nope, not the movie, the cabaret district.
 Think rich jewel-toned drapery, metallics, and theatrical elements to put on a show your loved ones will never forget.

 Mermaid: A mermaid-themed wedding combines a fairytale wedding theme palette with ocean decor.
 Create an iridescent atmosphere of love with teals, purples, and blues.

-While maybe not as fun as choosing your wedding outfit or accessories, reception basics can be a fantastic way to add even more of your favorite color to the day you announce your favorite person for life.
+Reception basics can be a fantastic way to add even more of your favorite color to your big day.
+Consider the following:

 Linens: Linens don’t have to be boring—they can be purple.
 When choosing linens for your reception, ask about the vendor’s purple selections.
 You can have purple items like: